Back to menu

 Photo: Jan Theo Bakker.

 In 215 AD a fire-fighter named Calpurnius wrote a graffito in the Shrine of Silvanus.
 He wished Emperor Caracalla ten more years of government (the graffito is discussed in more detail on the separate page about the shrine).
-Like all fire-fighters in the city he came from Rome, for a period of three months.
+Like all fire-fighters in the city he came from Rome, for a period of four months.
 Many similar graffiti have been found in watch-house of the fire-fighters in Rome, in Trastevere.

 Detail of the graffito of Calpurnius in the Shrine of Silvanus.